 Every kid wants to explore the universe and be an astronaut.
 And to help kids learn more about space, NASA has designed a branch that helps kids gain knowledge in this domain.
 Their website is not so extensive, but it is a great place to start.
 They have designed interesting and informative videos and games, as well as, written articles for kids.

-Highlight Kids is a funny and interactive platform suited for kids aged 6 to 12.
-You can find here games, jokes, videos, and offline activities ideas that would be of interest to your children.
-Given the fact that children can post anything there, the information presented is not very scientific or academic.
+Kids World Fun is a web portal with learning resources suited for kids aged 6 to 12.
+You can find here stories, poems, books, games, jokes, videos, study materials, and offline activities ideas that would be of interest to your children.
+The information presented is not very scientific or academic.
 The website is free, but it has ads.

 We must be lucky that we are living in an era of technology, where there are so many online learning tools for kids.
 They can gain knowledge on various subjects, such as math, reading, science, art, culture, space, science, and many more.
 These platforms offer excellent learning experiences for kids through their interactive maps, videos, games, and offline activities.